Public Interest Loan Repayment Assistance Program (PILRAP)

 When will I know if I am getting funded?Click to Open

-Applicants will be notified around May 15 if he/she has been awarded a PILRAP allocation for the one year period.
+Applicants will be notified around May 15 if they have been awarded a PILRAP allocation for the one year period.

 How will I know if I should accept a job before you make your decision?
 Why can’t there be any certainty about who will be funded before graduation?Click to Open